kiml42/SpaceCombatSimulation/README.md

         Prevent fluttery torpedoes.
         Eyeball turret

+    Avoid GetComponent and sendMessage in update methods.
-    option for spaceships that don't break up
+    Velocity override option for exploder - to prevent the flyaway explosions in very high speed collisions. option for spaceships that don't break up
         Turrets can be destroyed, but otherwise the whole thing has one lot of health - probably using pass damage up. allow components in the same cubic volume if they wouldn't intersect.